intel/compute-runtime/documentation/FAQ.md

 NEO should work on any modern Linux distribution (i.e. Ubuntu, Fedora, etc.) with default / stock configuration (no kernel patches), assuming the underlying kernel's drm subsystem is 4.7 or higher.
+Newer platforms will require a kernel version that provides support for that platform (e.g. Coffee Lake requires kernel 4.14 or higher).

 Our default (most frequent) validation config is currently (as of Q1'18) Ubuntu 16.04.3 LTS.

 ### Does NEO support Microsoft Windows?